kaashif/transcript-search/README.md

 This is a web app for searching transcripts from the Stargate TV series.
 You can run it by cloning this repo and running:

-	$ python3 setup.py install
+	$ stack build
-	$ sg_script_search
+	$ stack exec stargate-search
-	 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+	Setting phasers to stun... (port 5000) (ctrl-c to quit)

-And you can access it at the URL given.
+And you can access it at localhost.

 There is also an instance running at <http://stargate.kaashif.co.uk>.